A-09219

 Plain Language

-Developers must proactively submit documentation to the Attorney General affirming: (1) the identities and qualifications of the professional domain experts who participated, (2) which development phases each expert contributed to, and (3) any known risks, limitations, or ethical concerns identified during development.
-This is a proactive submission — developers cannot wait to be asked.
-Upon review, the Attorney General issues a certificate of compliance; developers found non-compliant are subject to investigation and penalties.
-The statute does not specify a submission schedule or deadline, which will likely be addressed through AG rulemaking under § 1714.
+Developers must submit documentation to the Attorney General affirming: (1) the identities and qualifications of the professional domain experts involved; (2) the specific development phases in which each expert contributed; and (3) any known risks, limitations, or ethical concerns identified during development.
+The Attorney General reviews submissions and issues certificates of compliance to compliant developers.
+Non-compliant developers may face investigation and penalties.
+The statute does not specify a submission schedule, so developers should submit prior to or contemporaneous with deployment to obtain their compliance certificate.

 Statutory Text